“Sunlight and Air”

 ran alongside the final Banister Manufactory.

-It was filled and replaced by trolley lines.
+It was filled and replaced with streetcars and trolley lines.

 Presently, light rail lines service the city of Newark.